Robin-DUBREUIL/nabopicro/README.md

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css" integrity="sha384-Vkoo8x4CGsO3+Hhxv8T/Q5PaXtkKtu6ug5TOeNV6gBiFeWPGFN9MuhOf23Q9Ifjh" crossorigin="anonymous">
 ```
-<p>Also, you need to copy-paste this stylesheet <code>&lt;link&gt;</code> after bootstrap CSS to load our custom rules that comes on top of bootstrap for error display and responsiveness.</p>
+<p>Also, you need to copy-paste this stylesheet <code>&lt;link&gt;</code> after bootstrap CSS to load our custom rules that comes on top of bootstrap for error display and responsiveness.
+For a better integration, especially if you are building bootstrap from source, we recommend you to compile nabopicro scss with your custom variables along with the bootstrap sources. </p>

 ```html
 <link rel="stylesheet" href="fit/this/path/to/your/needs/nabopicro.min.css">